coffee business strategies

 URL :

-What a coincidence!
-He or she is sending the message from a Starbucks network.
+What an unexpected coincidence!
+He or she is sending the message from within a Starbucks network.

 So, “WhyTheHate?,” do you really want to know Why the Hate?
 Anonymously sending messages in favor of your own company under false pseudonyms is a form of deception; the intentional manipulation of information, presumably for financial gain.